 - Overhangs to keep water and debris away from your home

 … and more.
-The whole picture might be hard to visualize at first, but a quality roofing contractor will go over it with you before beginning the job.
+The whole picture might be complicated to visualize initially, but a quality roofing contractor will review it with you before beginning the job.

 Working with a Roofing Contractor

-So just where do you find that quality roof contractor to help you with residential roofing systems?
-We’re glad you asked, and we would love to help you out here at Hopewell Roofing & Restoration.
-Our contractors are open, honest, patient and friendly.
+So, where do you find that quality roof contractor to help you with residential roofing systems?
+We’re glad you asked and would love to assist you at Hopewell Roofing & Restoration.
+Our contractors are open, honest, patient, and friendly.
 We would love to walk you through more specifics of roofing systems and help you make the best choice in residential roofing materials today.
 All you have to do is give us a call at 678.771.5372.